What Is a Sprint?

 Greater Transparency

-Another one of the advantage is that it promotes transparency at all levels in the workplace.
+Another benefit of Sprint is that it promotes transparency at all levels in the workplace.

 The grouping of teams is such that they can be involved in the decision-making process.